 The cornerstone of the programme is a week-long residential at Clare College, Cambridge.

-You will stay in Clare College undergraduate accommodation, meet current students, and enjoy a ‘formal hall’ dinner.
-In the daytime, you will be based at the University Museum of Zoology to co-curate the exhibition and can take part in field trips to local nature reserves.
+Students stay in Clare College undergraduate accommodation and enjoy College meals, including a ‘formal hall’ dinner.
+In the daytime, students are based at the University Museum of Zoology to co-curate the exhibition.
+Students also visit a range of museums and collections across the city.

-The programme will conclude with a private VIP launch event of the co-curated exhibition at the Museum for you, your fellow participants and your guests.
-Your travel to and from Cambridge will be fully funded by the programme.
+The programme will conclude with a private VIP launch event of the co-curated exhibition at the Museum for students and their guests.
+Students' travel to and from Cambridge is fully funded by the programme.